Quantum Criticality and Population Trapping of Fermions by Non-Equilibrium Lattice Modulations: Introduction

-In condensed matter physics quantum dynamics can only be analyzed with the premise of severe influences due to strong coupling to the environment in the experimental situation.
-This aspect makes it challenging to prepare bare quantum states far-from-equilibrium in a controlled way.
-Thus ultracold gases are wonderful systems to study the pure influences of quantum non-equilibrium effects in first instance, since the properties of such systems can be tuned almost without restrictions.
+The melting of crystals and ice has been intriguing ever since Albert Einstein proposed his quantum theory of solids \cite{Coleman}.
+Novel results in quantum and non-equilibrium physics are pushing us to improve our understanding of how quantum matter behaves at ultra-low temperatures.
+In condensed matter physics quantum dynamics can only be analyzed under the premise of severe influences due to strong coupling to the environment.
+This aspect makes it challenging to prepare and control quantum states far from equilibrium.
+Thus ultracold gases are perfect systems to study the pure influences of quantum non-equilibrium effects in first instance, since the properties of such systems can be tuned almost without restrictions.
 At this point the reader might ask the question ``Why {\em non}-equilibrium~?''.
-Whereas calculations in thermodynamically equilibrated systems are well established in theory and rather complicated structures requiring high-end numerics can be solved, it is still a challenge to determine results for driven systems \cite{Trotzky}.
-Nevertheless those systems are experimentally and technologically interesting \cite{Daley, Oka1Oka2}.
-Even if a system is in the steady-state regime, it still not resides in thermodynamical equilibrium if it is driven {\em e.g.} by a nonzero current or a difference in the potential \cite{Heidrich}, and the reflection of that fact in theory is highly desirable.
-Besides that aspect it is a prestigious and intriguing aim to investigate fascinating quantum properties such as quantum entanglement and the onset of decoherence and dephasing \cite{Hofferberth, Oberthaler2005, Fortagh2010, Ketterle2011, Ketterle2007, Ketterle2006, Haensch, Sadler} which have been measured experimentally with spectacular results.
+Whereas calculations in thermodynamically equilibrated systems are well established in theory, and rather complicated structures requiring high-end numerics can be solved, it is still a challenge to determine results for driven systems \cite{Trotzky}.
+Nevertheless those systems are experimentally and technologically interesting \cite{Daley, Giamarchi1, Oka1Oka2, Schneider, Zwerger}.
+Even if a system is in the steady-state regime, it still does not reside in thermodynamical equilibrium if it is driven, {\em e.g.}, by a nonzero current or a difference in the potential \cite{Heidrich}, and the reflection of that fact in theory is highly desirable.\\